16 December 2024

 voltage at an SCR of 10 and at active power of 0.9pu

-As the famous quote by George Box (1976) goes, “All models are wrong, some are useful.”, it is important to note that generic models will always have room for improvement, as they are not designed to exactly match the characteristics of an OEM model.
-Instead, generic models are only meant to provide the general trend in a technology’s response.
-Therefore, further validation and testing are (often) necessary to ensure their accuracy and reliability.
+As George Box famously said in 1976, “All models are wrong, some are useful.”
+This reminds us that generic models will always need improvement because they are not designed to exactly match the characteristics of an OEM model.
+Instead, generic models are meant to show the general behavior of a technology.
+Therefore, continuing validation and testing are often necessary to make sure they are accurate and reliable.

 Conclusions

-• Static evaluation metrics can be used for screening studies to obtain an insight into where potential instabilities may occur.
-These metrics also help identify locations and rating of grid forming devices that could help the network.
+• Static evaluation metrics can be used for initial studies to identify where potential instabilities may occur.
+These metrics also help identify where grid forming devices can be placed and to what extend that could help the network.

-• Real time simulation allows live interaction with a simulation model and allowing for the development of a digital twin which provides a live digital replica of the power system which is continuously updated from real‐time measurements.
+• Real-time simulation lets you interact with a simulation model live, creating a digital twin—a live digital copy of the power system that is continuously updated with real-time measurements.

 Next steps